 If it is a long-term project, then a duplicate of the existing project might be the best idea.
 This would allow you to have a completely separate entity of your project.
 This also allows you to invite and work with your clients in the same account by only providing them access to their project(s), leaving your other projects hidden for them.
 Please see our articles on user and language management to learn about the available roles and permissions that allow you to tackle several scenarios of working in the same account with separate teams.

-If your product is constantly updated with new content (keys), applying those updates to multiple projects and keeping them synchronised might not be feasible.
-For those scenarios we recommend using dedicated languages within a project.
+If your product is constantly updated with new content (keys), applying those updates to multiple projects and keeping them synchronized might not be feasible.
+For those scenarios, we recommend using dedicated languages

-In Phrase we work with language codes and language names.
+In Phrase, we work with language codes and language names.
 Language codes following the ISO standard (e.g. en-US) don't have to be unique, so you can create as many versions of the same language as you like.
-You can distinguish between regions, clients or audience by making use of the language name (which has to be unique).
+You can distinguish between regions, clients, or audiences by making use of the language name (which has to be unique).
 So if you go with that your Languages tab could look like this: